ypark9/yopa.page/content/blog/2026-08-09-mcp-goes-stateless.en.md

 ---
 title: "MCP Goes Stateless (2026-07-28): Host, Client, Server, and What Changes on AWS"
 date: 2026-08-09T09:00:00-04:00
+lastmod: 2026-08-28
+reviewed_at: 2026-08-28
 author: Yoonsoo Park
-description: "The 2026-07-28 MCP release candidate drops the session from the protocol layer.
-Here is the host/client/server model that trips everyone up, what you have to change in an existing server, and why stateless is a good fit for AgentCore on AWS."
+description: "The final 2026-07-28 MCP specification drops the protocol-layer session.
+Here is the host/client/server model that trips everyone up, what you have to change in an existing server, and where stateless MCP does — and does not — simplify AgentCore on AWS."
 categories:
   - AWS
 tags: